TrajanP/ready-set-travel/README.md

 ### Mapbox GL JS
 > Client-side JavaScript library for building web maps and web applications with Mapbox's modern mapping technology.
-> This library allows users to view and interact with a dymaic map display of their created trip.
+> This library allows users to view and interact with a dynamic map display of their created trip.

 ### Framer Motion
-> A
+> A powerful animation and motion library for React.
->
+> This library provides the framework for the Front End Parallax effect found on the app homepage.

 ### Bcrypt
 > A